AlexNaga/nova-time-logger/README.md

 ### Features

 * Automatically login and log your time.
-* Support for custom message.
+* Support for a custom message.
-* Possible to add or substract to todays date.
+* Possible to add or subtract to today's date.
 * Knows if you're trying to add a date to the weekend, which won't work.
+* Check if the date you're trying to add already exists.

 ### How to run?